 This goes against everything I have said already.
 It’s true that most friendships from high school will fizzle out.
 You will come to the conclusion that it wasn’t that you didn’t have anything in common in high school but that you have changed as a person when you moved away and that you no longer have anything in common.
 This is the normal course of events.
 You become an independent adult when you leave home.

-Last night I had a zoom call with four other ladies that I have known since I was five years old!
-That’s a long time ago.
-We all went to the same elementary together and then on to high school and although over the years we have dipped in and out of each others lives, we are still in touch.
+Last night I had a Zoom call with four other ladies that I have known since I was five years old!
+That was a long time ago.
+We all went to the same elementary together and then on to high school and although over the years we have dipped in and out of each other’s lives, we are still in touch.

-Some have had children, some have moved away and six months or a year could go by without any contact but we call, or join a zoom, or meet for dinner and we could all be back in high school having a chat and a laugh.
+Some have had children, some have moved away and six months or a year could go by without any contact but we call, join a Zoom, or meet for dinner and we could all be back in high school having a chat and a laugh.

 But a true friendship will go the distance if you’re willing to make allowances for change and put in the effort.